 Who exactly had control of all that underground weaponry was a matter of some dispute on the gallery.
 Members of the Haitian haute bourgeoisie believed that a left-wing terrorist movement existed, influenced and perhaps armed by outside Communist agitators, based in the Port-au-Prince slums of Cite Soleil and La Saline, and winningly titled L’Armée Rouge.
 Others claimed that the whole notion of an armed left-wing faction was actually a fabrication of the right—and certainly the title “Red Army” had the odor of shopworn right-wing propaganda.
 No doubt whatsoever though, that a right-wing faction, comprised of former military and macoutes was still present and still distressingly well-armed.
 As before the rains, the weather smelled like trouble.

-Precisely because so little had changed in Haiti since the revolution 200 years before, there was now a chance to build a new Haitian society directly on its 18th-century foundation—on the ideas and ideals that also informed the American Revolution, but in a situation where the race issue, which still gnaws at the roots of our own society, had been, quite radically, done away with.
-This opportunity seemed significant not just for Haiti but, symbolically if in no other way, for the whole western hemisphere, but it was a fragile opportunity, and looked as if it might be missed.
+Precisely because so little had changed in Haiti since the revolution two hundred years before, there was now a chance to build a new Haitian society directly on its eighteenth-century foundation—on the ideas and ideals that also informed the American Revolution, but in a situation where the race issue, which still gnaws at the roots of our own society, had been, quite radically, done away with.
+This opportunity seemed significant not just for Haiti but, symbolically if in no other way, for the whole Western Hemisphere, but it was a fragile opportunity, and looked as if it might be missed.
 As the delicacy of the situation increased, so did a palpable sense of dread.